Threat Hunting Details

 • Hash Hunting (rapid IOC matching): Scans SHA256 hashes using user-provided hash lists, and searches the backup index without restoring data.

-Hash hunting API (how it works)
+Hash hunting (how it works)

 • File hashes are stored in the backup index.